Law of Brazil: Law and lawyers

 In 2007, there were 1,024 Law school programs in Brazil, with 197,664 law students.
 Law schools are present in each of the States of Brazil.
-In the United States the number of law schools were only 180.
-The U.S. State of Alaska does not have a law school.
 In 2010, the total of lawyers in Brazil were 621,885.
 The State of São Paulo had the largest number, 222,807 lawyers, one third of all working lawyers in the country.
 The State of Rio de Janeiro had 112,515 lawyers, and the State of Minas Gerais had 63,978 lawyers.

 Students studying law in Brazil take five years to complete their education at a law school.
 Upon completing their studies, they need to pass an exam held by the Bar Association of Brazil (Ordem dos Advogados do Brasil in Portuguese).

 The overall median income of the Brazilian lawyer was R$36,120 per year in 2007.
 The starting median income was R$20,040, and the top median was R$3,000,000.
 The Brazilian judge had an overall median income of R$170,000.
 The starting median income was R$150,500, and the top median was R$310,500.
 The Brazilian prosecutors had an overall median income of R$150,000.
 The starting median income was R$140,000, and the top median was R$270,000 per year.
 Nowadays, Brazilian judges and prosecutors, in almost all states, earn the same, and, in some states, prosecutors have a higher income.

 State-level judiciary

 Trial courts

 Each state territory is divided into judicial districts named comarcas, which are composed of one or more municipalities.
-The 27 Courts of Justice have their headquarters in the capital of each State and have jurisdiction only over their State territories.
+The 27 Courts of Justice have their headquarters in the capital of each state and have jurisdiction only over their State territories.
 The Federal District only presents the federal-level judicial branch.
 Each comarca has at least one trial court, a court of first instance.
 Each court of first instance has a law judge and a substitute judge.
 The judge decides alone in all civil cases and in most criminal cases.
 Only intentional crimes against life are judged by jury.
 The judges of the courts are nominated after a selection process.
 There are specialized courts of first instance for family litigation or bankruptcy in some comarcas.
 Judgments from these district courts can be the subject of judicial review following appeals to the courts of second instance.